farid-kheli/Myblog/README.md

 ---

-## 📜 License

-This project is open-source under the [MIT License](LICENSE).

----

 ## 🙌 Related Repo
 - [MyBlogAPI](https://github.com/farid-kheli/MyBlogAPI) service is a backed that searve the website blogs
 - [SmartContract](#) the SmartContract used for Tiping ather withe eth

-## 💡 Future Enhancements

-- ✨ Full text search and tagging support
-- 📱 Responsive PWA support
-- 💬 Real-time chat or messaging between bloggers
+---

+## 📜 License

+This project is open-source under the [MIT License](LICENSE).